andrew/ultimate-awesome/README.md

 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.
 - [314-or-so-awesome-raspberry-pi-resources](https://github.com/grantwinney/314-or-so-awesome-raspberry-pi-resources) - Here's a huge list of Raspberry Pi resources I put together for Pi Day - interesting people to follow, material to read, projects to try out.
 You've no excuse for not learning the Pi now! :wink:.
 - [awesome-geometry-dash](https://github.com/iAndyHD3/awesome-geometry-dash) - A curated list of awesome Geometry Dash mods, libraries, frameworks, resources and more.
-- [awesome-permacomputing](https://github.com/idematos/awesome-permacomputing) - A curation of resources, projects, and communities related to permacomputing.
 - [awesome-blockchain](https://github.com/iNiKe/awesome-blockchain) - Awesome of Blockchain, ICO, ₿itcoin, Cryptocurrencies.
 - [awesome-cloud-robotics](https://github.com/keplerc/awesome-cloud-robotics) - A awesome list of robotics frameworks that leverage cloud computing.
 - [awesome-post-scarcity](https://github.com/lorepieri8/awesome-post-scarcity) - A curated list of Post-Scarcity links, books and resources.